- Respond to your Offer of Admission

 Complete the Free Application for Federal Student Aid (FAFSA) and use Dominican’s code: 001196.
 You can complete this step at any time, so there is no need to wait until you pay your deposit.
 You will also need to complete the Dominican Financial Aid Application, which can be found here under "general forms."
 (Students admitted to the MS Physician Assistant Studies or PhD Art Therapy programs are not required to submit a Dominican Financial Aid Application.)

 - Create your Dominican Email Password

 After your tuition deposit is received, Dominican will send you an email containing your Dominican email address and steps for setting up an email password.
-Setting up your Dominican email is extremely important as all communication from the University is sent to your DU student email account.
-Contact Information and Technology Services at email@example.com with any questions.
+Set up instructions will be sent beginning in May.
+You will need to set up your email in order to take placement assessments and register for classes.
+Contact Information and Technology Services at firstname.lastname@example.org with any questions.

 - Register for Courses

 Your advisor will coordinate your registration schedule with you.

 Final official transcripts are due before the beginning of your first semester.
 If you have been admitted to the University based on unofficial transcripts or courses in progress, you will need to provide final official transcripts from previous institutions before you can begin classes.
 (International MBA and MSBA students must provide official transcripts by July 1 for the fall semester, and November 30 for the spring semester.)
 Find complete instructions on how to submit your transcripts to Dominican here.

 At this time, Dominican University of California does not offer on-campus housing for graduate students.
 For more information regarding relocating to the beautiful North Bay, please refer to our Graduate Relocation Resources Guide or reach out to your admissions counselor